A New Project: Giving Back

 I’ve had an idea floating around in my mind for awhile, something I really wanted to do but was waiting for the right time.
 And now seems like the right time to do it.

 It started back when I was editing Perchance to Dream last spring.
-I was talking to someone who had been a long-time friend about the amazing stories in the book and how excited I was to share them with the world.
+I was talking to someone about the amazing stories in the book and how excited I was to share them with the world.
 And in return?
 My “friend” expressed disappointment that I’d included “inappropriate” stories in the anthology.

 How could these stories be inappropriate, you might ask?
 Gratuitous sex?
 Graphic violence?
 Profanity?
 Nope.
 It was because the book included a couple of stories with (some very G-rated) LGBT relationships.